Google Workspace : Collaboration + productivity apps

 There are many ways to set up a virtual meeting, but the process can sometimes be more awkward than you would like.
 Participants might have to use the same software, for instance, or all be signed up to the same service, and even then you won't always get the functionality you need.

-Join.me's focus on ease of use makes it simple to get started.
+Join.me has a focus on ease of use makes it simple to get started.
 Anyone can host a meeting in a click or two, or join one by entering a code in their web browser, with nothing to download or install.

 There's still plenty of power here.
 Meetings can be scheduled and recorded, audio support enables participants to call in or use their device's microphone and speakers, and it's easy to broadcast and share your screen to present ideas and collaborate with others.